nilsteampassnet/teampass_doc/docs/api/api-write.md

 	"Note:" In this page, <valid api key> is the API key you received from your administrator.

+# Information about base64_enconding

+Sent data is done through usage of base64 encoded data.

+Nevertheless you muse ensure that the encoded data doesn'`include the chatacters ` + ` and ` / `.
+They need to be replace by ` - ` and ` _ `.
+This will guarantee that the URL sent is not broken by a reserved characted inside the URL.

+Consequence: Please ensure that the substitution is performed inside the base64 encoded string:

+- ` + ` is replaced by ` - `
+- ` / ` is replaced by ` _ `

 # Add new Item

 Adding a new Item is done through URL: